 - Clasess are very small, usually around 12 students, and a typical load is 3 or 4 sections.

-- Both the math and science departments have tremendous resources to support you in your teaching.
-The physics department has a special endowment to bring leading scientists to campus to deliver a lecture and speak to classes (past speakers have included Brian Green, Bill Phillips, Janna Levin and this year, Jill Tarter.
+- You’ll have tremendous resources to support you in your teaching.
+The physics department has a special endowment to bring leading scientists to campus to deliver a lecture and speak to classes (past speakers have included Brian Green, Bill Phillips, Janna Levin, Jill Tarter, and this year, Stephon Alexander.
 We have resources to bring teaching experts to campus to observe classes and offer coaching, like Rhett Allain who visited laster year, and Eugenia Etkina this year.
 We have the resources to provide for almost any professional development opportunity you can imagine.

 - As a small school, we’re also very flexible.
 If you have interest in teaching another subject, this can likely be accommodated in the future.
 In my time here, I’ve taught multiple levels of physics, computer science, mathematics and worked as a college counselor.

 In short, the community is truly inspiring.
 If you’ve never considered boarding school teaching, you’ll be amazed by the connections you can form with students and the things they can accomplish when you encourage their interests outside the school day.
 This year, I’ve helped students launch a nascent robotics club, work on developing an Arduino setup to allow the dryers to text students when their laundry is done, and am working with a group of girl who are learning programming and web design in order to build a clothes sharing app for their dorm, and helping another girl to launch a modern physics club to study string theory and other recent development in physics.

 Here’s the link to the job description.
 Please feel free to ask questions (confidentially) in the comments, and I’ll try to answer them or connect you with those who can.